 Moodboards are not only fun ways to plan for a home remodel, but also a creative way to spark inspiration.
 Start with your favorite Cambria design; we love the gentle movement and white backdrop of Delgatie™.
 The warm cross veining makes it an excellent marble alternative and ideal for this style.
 Once your Cambria design is chosen, there are three key elements to keep in mind when making a moodboard so it translates easily to your dream room.

 1. Adding drama

 Black accents, when paired with a light countertop, are one way of achieving contrasted style.
 High-contrast design creates visual intrigue and balance.
 An entire wall in a dark neutral like black, slate gray, or navy, paired with a lighter Cambria design will make a big statement.
-Reverse this look by choosing a dark and bold Cambria design, like Mersey™, Ellesmere™, or Blackpool Matte™.
+Reverse this look by choosing a dark and bold Cambria design, like Blackbrook™, Ellesmere™, or Blackpool Matte™.
 An Ellesmere island adds drama to an all-white palette in this kitchen from Coalition Builders.

 2. Picking a palette